0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 The entrees themselves were ok, I ordered the shrimp tagliolini with pistachio pesto.
 I liked the subtle flavours and the shrimp were substantial, but it wasn't salted enough, and I would've like more of the pistachio to come through.

-Kevin's marinara pizza was really funny!
+Kevin's "Amanda" pizza was really funny!
 I didn't take a picture, but picture a naked pizza, topped with only a thin layer of ~~tomato~~ marinara sauce and two whole cloves of roasted garlic in the centre.
-This guy loved it, though, so who am I to judge :-)
+This guy loved it, though, so who am I to judge :-) I still can't get over how cheap pizza is in Italy, tbh.
+Kevin's pizza was only €10, and sure it didn't have a lot of toppings, but it was huge!

 ![tiramisu at osteria al duomo](/food/foodventures/images/osteria-al-duomo-tiramisu.jpg){:width="40%"}{: .image-left}

 Dessert was, again, tiramisu, shared between the two of us.
-Not too much to say here, it was your standard tiramisu, really delicious and a good way to wrap up our dinner.
+Not too much to say here, it was your standard tiramisu, really delicious and a big portion especially given the price (€5).

+The bill on today's lunch came to €35 total.

 ## Thursday